Uh-X3L/Uh-X3L/README.md

 </div>

 **<h3 align="left">🌍 About Me:</h3>**
-🔹 Data Engineer with a strong passion for **Azure, Databricks, AI, and Crypto**
+🔹 Data Engineer with a strong passion for **Data Engineering, Python, AI, and Crypto**
-🔹 Experienced in **ETL Pipelines, Python, SQL, PySpark, and Machine Learning**
+🔹 Experienced in **ETL Pipelines, Python, SQL, PySpark, and Machine Learning/AI**
-🔹 Actively learning **advanced Databricks and AI for blockchain applications**
+🔹 Learning **advanced Databricks, HFT, DeFi, Rust
 🔹 Exploring **decentralized data solutions and analytics in Web3**

 ---